arnaud-jamin/Reorderable/README.md

  - Add Element
  - Remove Element

-This is how the array looks when collpased:
+This is how the array and controls looks when collpased:

 ![alt tag](https://cloud.githubusercontent.com/assets/13844285/23100455/1410a36e-f64f-11e6-8d53-19814474632f.png)